alexsam29/MyCheckUp/ProductBacklog.md

 > - As a doctor, I should be able to cancel appointments when need be.

 ### FAQs
-> - As a visitor, I should see FAQs and answers to it, so that I can save more time.
+> - As a user, I should see FAQs and search for answers, so that I can save more time.
 > - As an admin, I should be able to maintain the FAQs section so that visitors have access to updated FAQs.
-> - As a visitor, I should be able to search for an answer so that I can find a solution to the problem.

 ### Non-Functional Part
 > - As developers, we would want to produce a site which is compatible with HTML and CSS standards so that it could be supported on most devices and accessible by many.